skip to main content

 • The space between the bottom of the barrier and the ground must not exceed 100mm.

-• Be built of a durable material that cannot readily be crossed by children under six years old.
+• Be built of a durable material that cannot readily be crossed by children under five years old.

 • Barriers made of vertical poles must be spaced within 100mm of each adjacent vertical pole.